 Each Service completes and collates the Spotlight findings and presents strength based findings and areas for improvement at the monthly meeting to examine similarities or differences across the Teams and any agree central areas for development.
 Services are asked to identify no more than three developmental themes from each month’s spotlight meeting, this information is then utilised to inform service planning.

 Observation of staff in their everyday work is an important element of quality assuring front line social work.
 Audits on their own are useful but cannot fully assess the way practitioners work, support and build relationships with children, young people and families.
 Observation of practice provides a complementary alternative, offering an opportunity to gain a picture of the way that workers work with children and families, their behaviours, outlook and approach.

-- All Team Managers (or ATMs) will observe the practice of newly qualified workers in line with local and national Assessed and Supported Year in Employment (AYSE) policy;
+- All Team Managers or Social Workers will observe the practice of newly qualified workers in line with local and national Assessed and Supported Year in Employment (ASYE) policy;

-- All Team Managers (or ATMs) will observe the practice of experienced workers at least once every year;
+- All Team Managers will observe the practice of experienced workers at least once every year;

 - All Team Managers will identify any workers within the team in need of support with improving performance.
 These workers will be observed at least once a year, and more frequently where required;